Blog · Review Essay · Last reviewed June 16, 2026

 This helps explain Chayka's phrase "algorithmic anxiety."
 The anxiety is not only that the platform knows too little or too much.
 It is that the user can no longer tell where preference ends and adaptation begins.
 Do I like this because I found it, because the system found me, because everyone seems to like it, because the interface made it frictionless, or because I have learned to prefer what arrives already optimized?

 That question matters for belief formation.
 The same machinery that teaches taste also teaches plausibility.
-The feed supplies exemplars, vibes, implied majorities, recurring villains, aesthetic codes, and social proof.
+The feed supplies exemplars, mood, implied majorities, recurring villains, aesthetic codes, and social proof.
 It does not have to command belief.
-It can make some interpretations feel ambiently obvious and others feel invisible, cringe, obsolete, or unreachable.
+It can make some interpretations feel ambiently obvious and others feel invisible, embarrassing, obsolete, or unreachable.

 The AI-Age Reading